DenJens/Hangfire.Documentation/tutorials/highlight.rst

 .. tip::

-  You can use the `hosted sample <http://highlighter.hangfire.io>`_ to see what's going on.
+  You can use the `hosted sample <http://highlighter.hangfire.io>`_ to see what is going on.

-Now, when the application is ready, try to create some code snippets, starting from a smaller ones.
+Now, when the application is ready, try to create some code snippets, starting from the smaller ones.
 Do you notice a small delay after you clicked the :guilabel:`Create` button?

 On my development machine it took about 0.5s to redirect me to the details page.
-But let's look at *MiniProfiler* to see what is the cause of this delay:
+But let us look at *MiniProfiler* to see what is the cause of this delay:

 .. image:: highlighter/smcodeprof.png

-As we see, call to web service is our main problem.
+As we can see, the call to web service is our main problem.
 But what happens when we try to create a medium code block?

 .. image:: highlighter/mdcodeprof.png